Blacked1234/Blacked1234/README.md

 ## Welcome :exclamation:

-:desktop_computer:  **I'm currently working with Data Science, Machine Learning and Deep Learning**
+:desktop_computer: :iphone:  **I'm currently working Android Studio and Kotlin, creating mobile apps (like LookingFor or Medica)**

 :cloud: **Getting started with Google Cloud and AWS**

-:iphone: **But also learning Mobile Development with Kotlin in Android Studio**
+:rocket: **But also learning Data Science, ML and DL**

 :man_student: **I'm studying Computer Science and Intelligent Systems on AGH**